 "A few details are missing.
 There will never be an alternative championship".

-The list of Schumacher’s heirs has increased.
-The 23-year old Finnish driver, Kimi Räikkönen, who finished 2nd at the end of the 2003 championship, is fast and makes little mistakes.
-Juan Pablo Montoya, 29-years old Colombian driver, is very intemperate.
+Let's leave aside Ferrari's triumphs for a moment.
+In Formula 1, an honorary curriculum does not guarantee victory.
+Michael Schumacher chases a 7th world championship title after overtaking Juan Manuel Fangio.
+Everyone is getting tired of getting overpowered by Schumacher.
+It is been many years since we saw so many drivers race at the start of a Formula 1 championship.
+There are 10 teams present in Formula 1.
+Four teams are aiming for success.
+They duelled and demolished the lap records of all circuits during winter testing, from Mugello to Barcelona and from Jerez to Valencia.
+Williams, McLaren and Renault are performing very strong so far, even BAR-Honda is competitive.
+The list of Schumacher's heirs has increased.
+Kimi Räikkönen, who finished 2nd at the end of the 2003 championship, is fast and makes little mistakes.
+Juan Pablo Montoya is very intemperate.
 He will become a great driver if he matures.
-Fernando Alonso was well spoken of in 2003.
-He has excellent technical skills and has been compared to the Benetton Schumacher, who won in 1994 and 1995 for Benetton.
+Fernando Alonso has excellent technical skills and has been compared to the Benetton Schumacher, who won in 1994 and 1995.
 Flavio Briatore knows what he is talking about when making this comparison.
 Jarno Trulli is also a talented driver.
 At 29, the Italian driver dreams about the maiden Grand Prix win and maybe something more.
 Michael must pay particular attention to Barrichello.
 In 2003, he was a constant and mature driver.
 The Brazilian triumphed in Japan.
 In addition, he is ready to battle Schumacher after four squire seasons.
-Lastly, Ralf intends to shake off the reputation of being Michael’s younger brother.
+Last but not least, Ralf intends to shake off the reputation of being Michael's younger brother.
+The Melbourne result must not deceive or disappoint.
+There could be design flaws that will emerge from the first race of the race, which will corrected in the future.
+David Coulthard won the Melbourne race in 2003, whilst Schumacher finished 4th.
+Ferrari and Williams, who became protagonists of the 2003 season, were struggling a lot during that particular race.
+One of the most abused phrases in motorsport is that the championship is long.
+It will be repeated once again in 2004.
+There are 18 races in this year's calendar, which is a new all-time record.

-"Yeah, it has gone quite well for us and honestly we are not too surprised about it.
+"Yeah, it has gone quite well for us and honestly, we are not too surprised about it.
 Australia has always been very good for us.
 If you take last year, we were very strong last year.
 I do not know by how much we sort of led the time trial last year.
 Then we came to Malaysia and the thing looked completely reversed".

 "I tried to reach the finish line without any damage during the first part of qualifying.
 I then concentrated on the session that allows us to try achieve pole position".